Storyflow Logo

 Five decision rules:

-If you want typed structure with gentler learning curve, use Capacities.
-Object-typed paradigm with intuitive ergonomics.
+If you want typed structure with a gentler learning curve, use Capacities.
+Object-typed PKM with intuitive ergonomics.

 If you want database structure with bundled AI, use Notion.
 Block-and-database with mature AI integration.